ros2/ros2_documentation/source/Installation/Windows-Install-Binary.rst

 Install pixi
 ^^^^^^^^^^^^

-Continue using the previous powershell session, and use the instructions on https://pixi.sh/latest/ to install ``pixi``.
+Use use the instructions on https://pixi.sh/latest/ to install ``pixi`` either with the Windows Installer or using their terminal prompt in your opened command prompt terminal.

-Once ``pixi`` has been installed, close the powershell session and start it again, which will ensure ``pixi`` is on the PATH.
+Once ``pixi`` has been installed, close the command prompt session and start it again, which will ensure ``pixi`` is on the PATH.

 Install dependencies
 ^^^^^^^^^^^^^^^^^^^^

-Download the pixi configuration file in the existing powershell session:
+Download the pixi configuration file in the existing command prompt session:

 .. code-block:: console

    $ cd C:\pixi_ws
-   $ irm https://raw.githubusercontent.com/ros2/ros2/refs/heads/{REPOS_FILE_BRANCH}/pixi.toml -OutFile pixi.toml
+   $ powershell irm https://raw.githubusercontent.com/ros2/ros2/refs/heads/{REPOS_FILE_BRANCH}/pixi.toml -OutFile pixi.toml

 Install dependencies: